TesrabNetwork/python-tesradex/docs/constants.rst

 Constants
 =========

-Kucoin defines constants for Redord Types, Order Side, Order Status and Resolution.
+Tesradex defines constants for Redord Types, Order Side, Order Status and Resolution.
 These are accessible from the Client class.

 .. code:: python